Skip to content

 The quarterly state-of-the-union

 • Who carried more than their share this quarter, and who carried less?
+Be specific with examples.

-• Name one thing the other person did this quarter that you haven't acknowledged yet.
+• Name one thing the other person did this quarter you haven't acknowledged yet.
 Say it now.

 What to do if it's already broken